g-URL/Tail-Chaser-Phaser-3/README.md

 4. Run the web server and in the address bar of your internet browser type 'localhost'.

 ### Acknowledgements
-* I would like to thank my friends K. Jorgensen and G. Gonzaga for coming up with the idea for the [original](https://github.com/g-URL/Tail-Chaser) game
+* I would like to thank my friends K. Jorgensen and G. Gonzaga for coming up with the idea for the [original](https://github.com/g-URL/Tail-Chaser) game.
-* PurpleBooth for the README [template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)
+* PurpleBooth for the README [template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).

 ### Future Work
 1. Improve sprites and animations.
-2. Adding a screen to set the game difficulty.
+2. Adding a screen to set the game difficulty and/or configure kitten spawn rate.
+3. Make game compatible with mobile devices.
+4. Decompose food/water bowl obstacle into smaller rectangles to remove invisible corner.